DCnordiC/DCnordiC/README.md

 - 👀 I’m interested in a few things.
 FPV amongst other
 - 🌱 I’m currently learning Everything FPV!
 - 💞️ I’m looking to collaborate on peace & love
-- 📫 How to reach me - U don't
+- 📫 How to reach me - DCnordic@gmail.com

 <!---
 DCnordiC/DCnordiC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.